KockataEPich/CheckMyCrate/README.md

 **NOTE:** The crate path is the whole directory not the **ro-crate-metadata.json** file.

-The cc command has 2 flags:
+The cc command has a single flag:
 - **-f** - This flag tells the application to write the feedback on a file **output.txt** instead of on the terminal itself.
 The default state is write on terminal.
-- **-v** - This flag tells the application to continue giving feedback even if the main entity type is not appropriate.
-The default state is don't continue.

 examples:
 ```
 $ cmc cc -f path/to/crate/directory path/to/profile/file

-$ cmc cc -v path/to/crate/directory path/to/profile/file

-$ cmc cc -fv path/to/crate/directory path/to/profile/file
 ```
 All of this information can be found by using the the **--help** option on the respective command